aofarrel/verbose-fiesta/Terra/Workspaces/BloodPressure_GWAS_Template.md

 ![Warning for users of Freeze 8 data.
 Please continue reading in the section below for more information.](https://raw.githubusercontent.com/aofarrel/verbose-fiesta/master/Terra/Images/freeze8warning.png)

-_February 2021 Update_: This template workspace was scaled for Freeze 5b data, and if you are using 5b data, might be acceptable for your use case.
-However, the third notebook in this workspace does not scale well on Freeze 8 (and above) data, even with heavy adjustments to the recommended compute cluster.
-We are working on a WDLized pipeline which scales better on Freeze 8 datasets.
+_February 2021 Update_: This template workspace was developed and tested using TOPMed Freeze 5b data.
+Initial scale testing with Freeze 8 data has raised scalability issues related to LD pruning and generating a Genetic Relatedness Matrix within the Hail Jupyter notebook.
+We do not suggest using Freeze 8 data with the Hail notebook and are looking into alternative tools.
+Some researchers may be able to use kinship matrices provided through the dbGAP TOPMed Combined Exchange Area.
+The current GENESIS WDL used for associating testing in this workspace has been updated for use with Freeze 8; it is the genomic data preparation notebook which has issues with Freeze 8."

 # Template Blood Pressure Trait GWAS in NHLBI's BioData Catalyst